note89/note89.github.io/content/blog/the-advent-of-code-ai-edition/index.md

 What now ? do I just run it again and hope for a better result ?

 That is not how I would have done it with a human programmer, let's try the same here.
-The Advent Of Code gave me a hint that the answer was too low so I just told GPT chat the same thing.
+Advent Of Code gave me a hint that the answer was too low so I just told GPT chat the same thing.

 ![](day1/my_comment.png)
 ![](day1/second_part_correction.png)